-Amounts in the above table consist primarily of costs incurred related to the construction of the Company's second-generation constellation and ground upgrades.
-Amounts included in the Company's second-generation satellite, on-ground spare balance as of March 31, 2016, consist primarily of costs related to a spare second-generation satellite that has not been placed in orbit, but is capable of being included in a future launch.
-As of March 31, 2016, this satellite and the prepaid long-lead items ("LLI") have not been placed into service; therefore, the Company has not started to record depreciation expense for these items.
+Amounts included in the Company's second-generation satellite, on-ground spare balance as of September 30, 2016 consist primarily of costs related to a spare second-generation satellite that has not been placed in orbit, but is capable of being included in a future launch.
+As of September 30, 2016, this satellite and the prepaid long-lead items ("LLI") have not been placed into service; therefore, the Company has not started to record depreciation expense for these items.

-Pursuant to the Amended and Restated Contract for the construction of Globalstar Satellites for the Second Generation Constellation between the Company and Thales Alenia Space France ("Thales"), dated and executed in June 2009 (the "2009 Contract"), the Company paid \pounds 12 million in purchase price plus an additional \pounds 3.1 million in procurement costs for the LLI to be procured by Thales on the Company's behalf.
+Pursuant to the Amended and Restated Contract for the construction of Globalstar Satellites for the Second Generation Constellation between the Company and Thales Alenia Space France ("Thales"), dated and executed in June 2009 (the "2009 Contract"), the Company paid $\pounds$ 12 million in purchase price plus an additional $\pounds$ 3.1 million in procurement costs for the LLI to be procured by Thales on the Company's behalf.
 The LLI were to be used in the construction of the Phase 3 satellites for the Company.
-As reflected on the Company's condensed consolidated balance sheets and in the above table, the Company believes that it owns the LLI and that the title transferred upon payment.
+As reflected on the Company's condensed consolidated balance sheets and in the above table, the Company believes that it owns the LLI and that title to them transferred upon payment.
 The Company has asked Thales to turn over the LLI.
 Despite historical statements to the contrary, Thales currently disputes the Company's ownership of the LLI and has asserted that the Company released its title to the LLI pursuant to that certain Release Agreement, dated as of June 24, 2012, which is described more fully in Note 8: Contingencies.
 Thales further asserts that the LLI belong to Thales and that Thales has no obligation to turn over possession of the LLI to the Company.
 The Company disputes Thales' assertions and is currently considering its rights and remedies to recover the LLI.
 At this time, the Company cannot predict the outcome related to this dispute, including, without limitation, the likelihood of any settlement or the probability of success with respect to any litigation that the Company may determine to commence with respect to the LLI.